nrfconnect/sdk-nrf/samples/nrf9160/asset_tracker/README.rst

    Follow the instructions to set up your account and add an LTE device.
    A pattern of switch and button actions is displayed.
 #.
 Make sure that the :ref:`secure_boot` sample is programmed to the board.
 #.
-Compile and program the nRF Cloud sample to the board.
+Compile and program the Asset Tracker sample to the board.
 #.
 Observe in the terminal window that the board starts up in secure boot and that the application starts.
    This is indicated by output similar to the following lines::